odemolliens/react-native-netwatch/README.md

 ### Dependencies

-Before install, you must have these dependancies in your react-native project
+To avoid to have too much dependencies and conflict versions, before install, you must have these dependancies in your react-native project.

 - react-native-paper
 - react-native-fs
 - react-native-share

-NOTA: Used fonts :
+Netwatch has react-native-vector-icons as dependency.
+Be sure that you have these fonts installed in your project:

 - Fontisto
 - Feather
 - MaterialCommunityIcons

+Please refer to this page for more details: <a href='https://github.com/oblador/react-native-vector-icons#ios'>Install fonts react-native-vector-icons</a>

 ### Installation